 Most snoods of the 1940s were knit or crocheted, making them popular for a number of reasons.
 1 Crochet itself was common hobby, with many women learning or already able to do so.
 2. Yarn was relatively cheap 3.
 Yard could re-purposed from an old garment.
 The selection of colors available was also wide and varied, making it possible to have a matching snood for every outfit.

 Snoods were often attached to a ribbon tied in a bow at the top of the crown or to a hat, either matching crochet or felt.

 For this style, take the snood and fill it with hair from the bottom.
 Place the band of the snood where you would a headband and pin in place with two bobby pins crossed in an X. You may also want to pin the side above your ears if you have slippery hair.
 You can also use a hairnet first to help keep you hair from sticking through the knit.

 Snoods can be very difficult to find online.
-Luckily my friends at the www.reddressshoppe.com carry snoods is every color you could want.
+Luckily my friend at the TinselTownAccessorie on etsy makes snoods and other hair accessories is every color you could want.

 www.knitting-crochet.com – a “Perky Snood” for both knit and crochet.
 No photo : (